 Begin contacting potential exhibition suppliers

-Using the event schedule and brief you have developed begin contacting the exhibition suppliers that will help you bring your event objectives and goals to life.
+Using the event schedule and brief you have developed, begin contacting the exhibition suppliers.
+They will help you bring your event objectives and goals to life.

-Providing potential suppliers with a full event schedule and comprehensive brief will allow them to:
+Furthermore, providing potential suppliers with a full event schedule and comprehensive brief will allow them to provide:

-- Provide you with a solution with a consistent look and feel across all your events
+- A solution with a consistent look and feel across all your events

-- Provide a solution that is designed around your unique needs, objectives and requirements
+- Solutions designed around your unique needs, objectives and requirements

-- Provide recommendations to reduce unnecessary expenditure, increase impact and functionality
+- Recommendations to reduce unnecessary expenditure, increase impact and functionality

-- Assist you to get the most value and impact from your event marketing dollar
+- The most value and impact from your event marketing dollar